 The takeaway for chronically ill people is there is hope.
 Your peers are out searching for answers and researching medical insights and clinical trials and other sources to find answers to better care for themselves.
 I have spent years researching and along with many others, and sometimes have found insights on proper diagnosis on my own.
 I believe we can no longer solely rely on just medical professionals.

 Don’t get me wrong, I follow my doctor’s orders, but if he can only spend 15 minutes with me on a complex issue, I might reach out to 20,000 peers who could give me an idea, or just validate my question or concern.
 We may need more of this as the Great Resignation continues.
+The medical community is so overburdened and particularly not capable of helping people deal with chronic illnesses like the one I suffer with, Ehlers Danlos Syndrome (EDS).

 Here are few ways you can best advocate your yourself if you are chronically ill during these trying times: